 Consider these top 4 landscaping materials to protect a home’s foundation for your next home project.

 Laying gravel around the house as a foundation landscaping material helps ensure your foundation stays protected from outside elements.
-Along with its protective nature, gravel provides a natural look that can be spruced up to fit your overall landscaping style.
+Along with its protective nature, gravel landscaping ideas and gravel provides a natural look that can be spruced up to fit your overall landscaping style and rock landscaping ideas.

 Gravel comes in all different shapes and sizes making it a versatile landscaping material.
 Whether you prefer the traditional limestone for its looks and price point or you prefer the more whimsical look of river rock, gravel proves beneficial for foundation protection.